 Agency Affected: Department of Agriculture

-Comments: USDA's Fiscal Year 2015 Budget Summary and Annual Performance Plan includes a key performance measure for the number of borrowers/subscribers receiving new or improved telecommunication services.
-According to USDA staff, this measure will track "the number of subscribers proposed to receive broadband service."
+Comments: USDA's Fiscal Year 2017 Budget Summary and Annual Performance Plan includes a key performance measure for the number of borrowers/subscribers receiving new or improved telecommunication services.
+This measure will track the number of subscribers proposed to receive broadband service.
 However, this method does not measure actual adoption of RUS-financed broadband service.
 Further, the plan does not include goals or measures to determine the program's progress towards economic development in rural areas.